How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 SB 6164 Update Resentencing

-The Washington legislature recently passed a law recognizing that our system sometimes gets things wrong.
-This law, SB 6164, provides a second look—a way for courts to reconsider a defendant’s sentence.
-SB 6164 took effect on June 11, 2020.
-It is codified as RCW 36.27.130.
+The Washington legislature passed a law recognizing that our system sometimes gets things wrong.
+It is often referred to as SB 6164, The stature provides a second look - a way for courts to reconsider a defendant’s sentence.

 CAUTION TO families of incarcerated individuals to recent solicitations for unnecessary, high-cost services.
 Families are receiving cold calls and being told that, if they want to request a resentencing hearing from a prosecutor’s office under a recently-passed law, they need certified court documents.
 The cost quoted: $1,500.